computerscienceretreat/ai-tutorials/Adversarial_Attack.md

 ## Exercise 1

 Run the iterative fast gradient sign attack [example](https://github.com/computerscienceretreat/adversarial/blob/master/iter_fast_gradient.py).
-Find an image and get it to be classified as a teapot (class 849).
+Find an image (of something that is *not* a teapot) and get it to be classified as a teapot (class 849).